Psilocybin, MDMA, ketamine, and ibogaine are already being used in a clinical setting to help patients with anxiety, depression, addiction, and more.

 How to Find Psychedelic-Assisted Therapy Near You

-Whether you want a registered psychotherapist or a psychedelic facilitator, there are lots of options to choose from where you live.
+You should always have a meet and greet with your practitioner to see whether they will be a good match for you.
 As time goes on and more people and government agencies warm up to the benefits of psychedelics, the choices are only going to increase.

 Here are some tips for finding a psychedelic facilitator or psychotherapist near you.